Hypnotherapy in the United Kingdom: Grades of practitioner

-In 2002, the Department for Education and Skills developed National Occupational Standards for hypnotherapy linked to a National Vocational Qualification based on the National Qualifications Framework under the Qualifications and Curriculum Authority.
+In 2002, the Department for Education and Skills developed National Occupational Standards for Hypnotherapy linked to a National Vocational Qualification based on the National Qualifications Framework under the Qualifications and Curriculum Authority.
 And thus hypnotherapy was approved as a stand-alone therapy in the UK.
-There are now many training schools which claim that their qualifications are "nationally recognised" or "conform to national occupational standards" but there is no way of independently verifying this.
-In 2010, NOS were revised via Skills for Health and the HRF.
-Present at the meetings for NOS revisions was Liz McGelligot, who is also Membership Officer for the Hypnotherapy Society, albeit acting in her capacity as a member of the Forum.
-The new revised standards are much smaller than the previous set.
+There are now many training schools that claim that their qualifications are "nationally recognized" or "conform to national occupational standards" but there is no way of independently verifying this.
+In 2010, NOS was revised via Skills for Health and the HRF.
+Present at the meetings for NOS revisions was Liz McGelligot, who is also a Membership Officer for the Hypnotherapy Society, albeit acting in her capacity as a member of the Forum.
+The new revised standards are much smaller [further explanation needed] than the previous set.

-Membership Numbers – Claims, Verifiability etc
+Membership numbers – claims, verifiability etc.

 Claims to be "the largest" professional hypnotherapy body can lead to perceived market leadership, increased status with hypnotherapists and even influence the future direction of hypnotherapy regulation.
 For example, the GHR claims to be the largest hypnotherapy organisation with 3,000+ registered hypnotherapists – however does that mean paying members or merely practitioners on its database?
-Indeed, claimed numbers have changed considerably over the years for this organisation.
+Indeed, claimed numbers have changed considerably over the years for this organization.

-GHR Practitioner Numbers over the years
+GHR practitioner numbers over the years

-There appears to be no way to verify these numbers or indeed those of any of the organisations (with the exception possibly of NCH who have published their accounts in the NCH Journal and so paid memberships can be calculated, and the Hypnotherapy Society whose accounts are logged at Companies House).
+There appears to be no way to verify these numbers or indeed those of any of the organizations (with the exception possibly of NCH who have published their accounts in the NCH Journal and so paid memberships can be calculated, and the Hypnotherapy Society whose accounts are logged at Companies House).

 For example, the Hypnotherapy Society claims to have over 2,000 members.
-Accounts logged at Companies House confirm an income of £104,889 in 2010 up from £98,548 in 2009.
+Accounts l at Companies House confirm an income of £104,889 in 2010 up from £98,548 in 2009.
 This is independently verifiable via Companies House. (no reference provided).
 With existing membership fees at £80 per annum this indicates a membership of 1,311 members.
-However, a large percentage of HS members only pay £20 per year because of the long-standing nature of their membership (student member grades) or cooperation agreements with other organisations.
+However, a large percentage of HS members only pay £20 per year because of the long-standing nature of their membership (student member grades) or cooperation agreements with other organizations.
 The Hypnotherapy Society's claims to approximately 2,000 members, given its publicly verifiable turnover, are thus reasonable.
 All HS members listed on the website are full professional practitioner grade members.
 The Society requires all accredited training schools with over 20 students per year to register those students as members on graduation.

-Who Represents and Speaks for the Hypnotherapy Profession
+Who represents and speaks for the hypnotherapy profession

-As claims to large membership numbers give representatives of professional bodies seats around the table in claiming to represent the industry when talking to, for example, the Department of Health – and therefore directing the future of hypnotherapy regulation it is important that these claims are verifiable.
-Being a stakeholder in this field does not rely on membership number claims alone but on a balanced overall view of the organisation taken by relevant Government Departments and NGO's.
+As claims to large membership numbers give representatives of professional bodies seats around the table in claiming to represent the industry when talking to, for example, the Department of Health – and therefore directing the future of hypnotherapy regulation these claims must be verifiable.
+Being a stakeholder in this field does not rely on membership number claims alone but on a balanced overall view of the organization taken by relevant government departments and NGOs.